 However, clinical practice lags worldwide.
 To guide clinicians in their work to implement safe uninterrupted skin-to-skin contact the first hours after birth, the research integrates clinical observations and practice with evidence-based findings for enhanced understanding of the infant’s instinctive behavior and maternal responses while in skin-to-skin contact.

-The paper explains how being in skin-to-skin contact with the mother after birth elicits the newborn infant’s internal process to go through what could be called nine instinctive stages: birth cry, relaxation, awakening, activity, rest, crawling, familiarization, suckling and sleeping.
+The paper explains how being in skin-to-skin contact with the mother after birth elicits the newborn infant’s internal process to go through what could be called nine instinctive stages: birth cry, relaxation, awakening, activity, rest, crawling, familiarization, suckling, and sleeping.
 It is organized around these nine developmental stages, expanding the understanding of each through the lens of the authors’ clinical expertise and research experience from direct observation of newborn infant behavior.

 Expertise comes from experience as well as analysis of hundreds of hours of videotapes of newborn infants’ developing feeding behavior in skin-to-skin contact.
-Additionally, the authors had the opportunity to improve skin-to-skin care after birth, both in vaginal and caesarean delivery at 10 hospitals in Egypt and the United States according to a five-day video-ethnographic intervention.
+Additionally, the authors had the opportunity to improve skin-to-skin care after birth, both in vaginal and cesarean delivery at 10 hospitals in Egypt and the United States according to a five-day video-ethnographic intervention.

 Read the full paper here.